What are Dirty AC Coils and Why Should You Have Them Cleaned?

-Increased wear-and-tear on the system
+Wear-and-tear on the system

-Increased and more frequent repairs or replacements
+More frequent repairs or replacements

 The easiest answer we can give is that they should be cleaned whenever they are dirty.
 But, how quickly they get dirty depends on a few factors, including:

-how often your system is being used
+How often your system runs

-how often you are changing the filter
+How often you are changing the filter

-the amount of people living in your home
+The number of people living in your home

-the amount of dust, debris, and pet dander both inside and outside of your home
+The amount of dust, debris, and pet dander both inside and outside of your home

 Again, the best way to keep your coils in good shape is by scheduling regular tune-ups with the local HVAC professionals at Southern Air.
 We recommend booking your next tune-up right before the start of summer, but if your system is operating less efficiently than it should, there’s no bad time to have one of our technicians out to inspect it.
 During a tune-up, our technician will properly conduct a coil cleaning, change your filters, and test your system to make sure everything is running perfectly.